wilhelm-murdoch/inkwell/README.md

 # Inkwell

+WORK IN PROGRESS

-A teeny-tiny git-powered blogging platform written in Python and heavily inspired by its Ruby counterpart [Toto](https://github.com/cloudhead/toto) created by [Alexis Sellier](https://github.com/cloudhead).
+A teeny-tiny git-powered blogging platform written in Python and inspired by its Ruby counterpart [Toto](https://github.com/cloudhead/toto) created by [Alexis Sellier](https://github.com/cloudhead).

 ## Philosophy